USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/index.md

 1. If you are transferring small amounts of data (less than 1 GB), there are multiple file transfer protocols and options that should work well.
 See [Data Transfer to and from Local Computers](/guides/data/transfer/local).
 1. If you are moving data to and from cloud resources, see [Rclone](/guides/data/transfer/rclone).
 1. For most other data transfer needs, we recommend that you use [Globus](/guides/data/transfer/globus).
    * If you would like to transfer data to and from your local computer, see [Globus Connect Personal](/guides/data/transfer/globus#globus-connect-personal).
    * If you are on a SCINet café machine at a [SCINet-X location](/news/scinet-x), see [Data Transfer via Café Machine](/guides/data/transfer/cafe).
    * If you would like to transfer data between SCINet infrastructure and a non-SCINet Globus endpoint, please go directly to [Globus Data Transfer](/guides/data/transfer/globus).
 1. If you have to transfer very large amounts of data and network speed at your location is slow, please submit a request to the Virtual Research Support Core (VRSC) to ingress data from a hard drive as described in [Large Data Transfer by Shipping External Drives](/guides/data/transfer/shipping).
+{: .usa-list }

 <!--excerpt-->